PETITION BY WILLIAM SYMINGTON DATED 29th DECEMBER 1825

 Your Petitioner at this time was also unfortunately obliged to go away to the Wanlockhead Lead Mines, to construct machinery upon a large scale, to enable the Proprietors to work these Mines to advantage; and the attention of all Parties connected with the Steam Boat experiments, being for a time directed to other important objects, the Boat was dismantled, and its machinery laid up in the Carron Works, and thus ended the trials made upon Steam Boats, under the patronage of Patrick Miller Esq.re of Dalswinton.

-In the Summer of the year 1800 the late Thomas Lord Dundas of Kerse applied to your Petitioner, and after alluding to the Experiments that had been made eleven years before, expressed a wish that your Petitioner should employ himself in constructing a Vessel, capable of being propelled by the power of Steam through the Forth Clyde Canal (of which he was a large Proprietor) and of dragging Vessels in place of using horses - the power then, and still employed in dragging Vessels in that Canal.
+In the Summer of the year 1800 The late Thomas Lord Dundas of Kerse applied to your Petitioner, and after alluding to the Experiments that had been made eleven years before, expressed a wish that your Petitioner should employ himself in constructing a Vessel, capable of being propelled by the power of Steam through the Forth & Clyde Canal (of which he was a large Proprietor) and of dragging Vessels, in place of using horses - the power then, and still employed in dragging Vessels in that Canal.

 Your Petitioner accordingly under the auspices & patronage of that Enlightened Nobleman, commenced a series of experiments in January 1801, and continued them till April 1803, which cost upwards of Seven Thousand Pounds, and which produced the happy results now to be described.

-A Steam Engine was erected with a cylinder of double power, 22 inches in diameter, and making a four feet stroke, and fitted into a Boat adapted to the power of the Engine, and after making various experiments, your Petitioner in March 1803 took on board of the boat at lock No. 20 of the Canal, the late Lord Dundas, his Patron - Archibald Spiers Esq.re of Elderslee & several Gentlemen of their Acquaintance; and he made the Steam Boat take in drag two loaded Vessels, the Active and Euphemia of Grangemouth - Gow and Esplin Masters, each Vessel upwards of Seventy Tons burden; and with great ease they were carried through the summit level of the Canal to Port Dundas, a distance of Nineteen miles & a half, in Six hours; altho’ it blew so strong a breeze right a-head during the whole course of the day, that no other Vessel in the Canal attempted to move to windward, and this Experiment not only satisfied your Petitioner, but every person who witnessed it, of the utility of Steam Boat Navigation.
+A Steam Engine was erected with a cylinder of double power, 22 inches in diameter, and making a four feet stroke, and fitted into a Boat adapted to the power of the Engine, and after making various experiments, your Petitioner in March 1803 took on board of the boat at Lock No. 20 of the Canal, the late Lord Dundas, his Patron - Archibald Spiers Esq.re of Elderslee & several Gentlemen of their Acquaintance; and he made the Steam Boat take in drag two loaded Vessels, the Active & Euphemia of Grangemouth - Gow & Esplin Masters, each Vessel upwards of Seventy Tons burden; and with great ease they were carried through the summit level of the Canal to Port Dundas, a distance of Nineteen miles & a half, in Six hours; altho’ it blew so strong a breeze right a-head during the whole course of the day, that no other Vessel in the Canal attempted to move to windward, and this Experiment not only satisfied your Petitioner, but every person who witnessed it, of the utility of Steam Boat Navigation.

-When it was proposed however to the Proprietors of the Canal to substitute Steam Boats in place of Drag-Horses, it was alleged that the undulation created upon the Water by the use of the paddle wheels, would have the effect of washing down the Banks of the Canal, and thereby doing a greater injury to the Canal itself, than any benefit that could be expected to be derived from the use of such an improvement, and as the Proprietors of the Canal were entitled to judge of their own affairs, the late Lord Dundas & your Petitioner, altho’ differing from them in opinion, were bound to submit to their decision, and the result of these experiments was that your Petitioner at the desire of his Patron caused a beautiful model of the Steam Engine & Boat to be executed, with a Set of Ice Breakers attached to it; which was sent to the house of Lord Dundas in Arlington Street London.
+When it was proposed however to the Proprietors of the Canal to substitute Steam Boats in place of Drag-horses, it was alleged that the undulation created upon the Water by the use of the paddle wheels, would have the effect of washing down the Banks of the Canal, and thereby doing a greater injury to the Canal itself, than any benefit that could be expected to be derived from the use of such an improvement, and as the Proprietors of the Canal were entitled to judge of their own affairs, the late Lord Dundas & your Petitioner, altho’ differing from them in opinion, were bound to submit to their decision, and the result of these experiments was that your Petitioner at the desire of his Patron caused a beautiful model of the Steam Engine & Boat to be executed, with a Set of Ice Breakers attached to it; which was sent to the house of Lord Dundas in Arlington Street London.

-Your Petitioner thus a second time thrown upon his own resources, in attempting to achieve the much desired & ultimate object of his invention, viz.r the application of Steam to the general use of Navigation, was, with great reluctance obliged to lay up the original Boat, upon which these experiments were tried, in a creek of the Canal near the Bainsford Drawbridge, where it remained for many years exposed to public view.
+Your Petitioner (was) thus a second time thrown upon his own resources, in attempting to achieve the much desired & ultimate object of his invention, viz.r the application of Steam to the general use of Navigation, was, with great reluctance obliged to lay up the original Boat, upon which these experiments were tried, in a creek of the Canal near the Bainsford Drawbridge, where it remained for many years exposed to public view.
 While lying there, Mr Henry Bell from Glasgow, who had also witnessed the experiments in 1789, was frequently seen to inspect it; and it was this Gentleman, who, in conjunction with others, constructed, in the year 1811, the Steam Boat “The Comet” which first plied on the River Clyde, and the immense advantages resulting from this exemplification of the invention, made it be taken advantage of by the Companies who have since so flourishingly prosecuted Steam Boat Navigation in this Country.

 It happened one day during the period that your Petitioner was employed in conducting the experiments under the patronage of Lord Dundas, viz.r in July 1801, that a Stranger came to the banks of the Canal, and requested to see the Petitioner.
 He very politely announced himself as Mr Fulton, a Native of North America, and told your Petitioner that he intended to return to his native Country in a few months, but having heard of the Steam Boat Experiments, he could not think of leaving the country without waiting upon the Petitioner in the hope of seeing the Boat & Machinery, and procuring some information as to the principles upon which it was moved.
 He remarked that however beneficial such an Invention might be to Great Britain, it would certainly be of much more importance to North America, considering the many navigable Rivers and Lakes in that Country, and the ease with which Timber could be had, either for building such Vessels or supplying the Engines with fuel.
 He thought fit to say that the usefulness of these Vessels in a Mercantile point of view could not fail to attract the attention of every Observer and that if he was allowed to carry the plan to North America, it could not but turn out to the advantage of the Petitioner because if the Petitioner were inclined, or if his other engagements would permit of it, the making or at least the superintending the making of such Vessels would naturally fall upon him.